- Shopping at direct-to-consumer eyewear brands means you can save serious money

 - Other benefits include try-on options and eco-friendly materials

 Gone are the days when you had to shell out hundreds of dollars at the optometrist's office if you needed a new pair of prescription glasses.
-Thanks to a number of companies -- starting with Warby Parker, which pioneered the direct-to-consumer eyewear movement -- you can shop prescription specs and sunnies from the comfort of your home.
+Thanks to a number of companies -- including Warby Parker, which helped popularize the direct-to-consumer eyewear movement -- you can shop prescription specs and sunnies from the comfort of your home.

 Better yet, because you're shopping from direct-to-consumer sites, you can avoid the middleman markup, and save yourself some cash.

 Take these five companies, for example.
 Each of them is an innovator in its own right, whether by offering competitive pricing, allowing you to try on multiple specs at home, or creating designs from sustainable and eco-friendly materials.